-Jonathan M. G. Perry, Ph.D., The Johns Hopkins University School of Medicine curi ning Objectives • • Understand the major trends in primate evolution from the origin of primates to the origin of our own species • Learn about primate adaptations and how they characterize major primate groups • • Discuss the kinds of evidence that anthropologists use to find out how extinct primates are related to each other and to living primates • • Recognize how the changing geography and climate of Earth have influenced where and when primates have thrived or gone extinct
+- Understand the major trends in primate evolution from the origin of primates to the origin of our own species. - Learn about primate adaptations and how they characterize major primate groups. - Discuss the kinds of evidence that anthropologists use to find out how extinct primates are related to each other and to living primates. - Recognize how the changing geography and climate of Earth have influenced where and when primates have thrived or gone extinct.